wrblynch/network-protocol-analysis/README.md

 ### How does the payload size distribution of different applications differ from each other?

+## VoIP

+Taking a look at VoIP, we see that the CDF of the interarrival time follows an exponential distribution .
+As time goes on, there is a higher probability that a packet will come in.
+The PDF also goes into line of the properties of VoIP.
+The protocol defines a certain amount of data to be sent for a period of time during a voice spurt.
+So it is expected that we see a large spike at 1032 which is most likely the datarate that zoom transmits its data.

+## HTTP

+For HTTP, we captured HTTP packets that were operating under the TCP protocol.
+As such, HTTP packets are only responsible for creating the data to be sent, since it is an application layer protocol.
+The actual packets are sent via TCP/UDP (TCP in this case).
+A large majority of the packets have a payload size of 1445, meaning that TCP split up the data to be sent in 1445 byte chunks.

 ---

 ### Explain your observations of the inter-arrival time distribution.

+The interarrival time of bitTorrent and VoIP both follow an exponential distribution.

+This may be due to the fact that these two protocols can be considered as poisson processes.
+For bitTorrent, the amount of packets that we receieve is ultimately dependent on tit=for-tat, meaning most of the time we have a fixed data rate.
+However, we do not necessarily know when we will be receiving packets, since bitTorrent also uses chunk selection algorithms, as well as the fact that we won't be downloading chunks we already have.
+This follows the general model of a poisson process.

+For VoIP, we have a definitive data rate determined by Zoom, and since the voice spurts between two persons talking is random, this also fits a poisson process.
+As such, if we take the interarrival times of these poisson processes, we would receieve an exponential distribution (as discussed in ECE 158A)

 ---